idaholab/moose/framework/doc/content/source/meshgenerators/MeshDiagnosticsGenerator.md

 Turn this check on with the [!param](/Mesh/MeshDiagnosticsGenerator/search_for_adaptivity_nonconformality) parameter.

-In the special case of meshes where uniform h-refinement was performed, the `MeshDiagnosticsGenerator` can detect at the interface between coarse and fine elements that the fine elements could be combined into a coarse element.
+In the special case of meshes where isotropic adaptive h-refinement was performed, the `MeshDiagnosticsGenerator` can detect at the interface between coarse and fine elements that the fine elements could be combined into a coarse element.
-The coarse element, if it were refined with MOOSE uniform h-adaptivity, would be refined into the same fine elements as originally present in the mesh.
+The coarse element, if it were refined with MOOSE h-adaptivity, would be refined into the same fine elements as originally present in the mesh.

-This check will only detect uniform mesh refinement for triangle and quadrilateral 2D elements and, tetrahedral and hexahedral 3D elements.
-For tetrahedrals, because the refinement pattern depends on the selection of a diagonal inside the coarse element, the check only consider the `tip` fine elements on the four vertex of the coarse element.
+This check will only detect mesh refinement for triangle and quadrilateral 2D elements and, tetrahedral and hexahedral 3D elements.
+For tetrahedrals, because the refinement pattern depends on the selection of a diagonal inside the coarse element, the check only considers the `tip` fine elements on the four vertex of the coarse element.

 !alert note
 This check is a heuristic.
 It will only detect adaptive *uniform* mesh refinement and it will only detect it